Darkzarich/Smiler/README.md

 ### How to run it:

-0. Get your remote MongoDB ready.
+1. Get your remote MongoDB ready.
 Do one of the options:
 	- Get a remote mongo db instance, for example [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 Take connection link and put it into `.env` file
 	- Run a local MongoDB instance with Docker
 		```bash
 		docker run -d -v /usr/src/smiler/db:/data/db -p 27017:27017 mongo:5.0.10
 		```

-1. `npm install`
+2. `npm install`
-2. Inside root folder rename `.env.example` to `.env`
+3. Inside the root folder rename `.env.example` to `.env`
-3. Fill in your `.env` file following the comments inside the file
+4. Fill in your `.env` file following the comments inside the file
-4. `npm run dev`
+5. Run `npm run dev`

-Alternatively you can run it with Docker Compose:
+Alternatively, you can run everything with Docker Compose using just a single command:
 ```bash
 # optionally add --build to build images instead of getting it from docker hub
 docker compose -f docker-compose.yml -f docker-compose.local.yml up -d
 ```

 ### Common Features
 - It's containerized and docker-compose setup is very flexible!
-BUT it also can work without Docker
+And it also can work without Docker

-### Backend Features:
+### Backend Key Features:
 - General:
 	- **Clustering**.
-If something goes wrong on the server side and something throws an exception the app won't die
+If something goes wrong on the server side and something throws an exception the app won't stop working, instead another instance will be run.
 	- **CORS Protection**.
 The API has set allowed domains through env variables.
 	- **Logging**.
 Every single request is logged with [Winston](https://github.com/winstonjs/winston) and [morgan](https://github.com/expressjs/morgan).
 Also logs are saved to the file as well.
 - Posts: